braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 # Sync Catalogs data

 {% alert important %}
-Braze Cloud Data Ingestion support for Catalogs is currently in early access, and is available for Snowflake, Redshift, and BigQuery sources.
-Contact your Braze account manager or CSM if you are interested in participating in the early access.
+Braze Cloud Data Ingestion support for catalogs is currently in early access, and is available for Snowflake, Redshift, and BigQuery sources.
+Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 ## Step 1: Create a new catalog